tpascarella/sr50/docs/investing/investing-principles/investing-thesis.md

 ## Protecting Yourself From Scams

 This has become very common in crypto but happens in the regular investing world.
 Here are some suggestions to make sure you don't fall victim to a scam:
-- Be VERY skeptical of returns that seem too good to be true.
+- Do NOT believe returns that seem too good to be true
-- Don't invest in things you don't understand.
+- Do NOT invest in anything you don't understand
-- Double check promotions that are run claiming to be from high profile individuals.
+- Do NOT trust promotions that claim to be run by high profile individuals
+>These are far too common in the crypto industry.
+Some examples are listed in the [Crypto section.](../gen-z-investments/cryptocurrency.md)
-- Only invest what you can afford to lose.
+- Only invest what you can afford to lose
-- Remember Dr. Sowell's timeless advice.
+- Remember Dr. Sowell's advice
 >"Eternal vigilence is the price of liberty"

 ## Do Not Draw Attention to Yourself